Last updated: 2 August 2023

 If after reading this guide you still have a question, get in touch as we’d love to keep adding your questions to this comprehensive guide.

-Do Business Coaches or Life Coaches need a license or certification?
+Do Life Coaches need a qualification, certificate or license?

-However, in order to differentiate themselves, the more professional coaches have taken courses and graduated from coaching programs that are accredited.
+In addition, life coaches who want to appear more professional also take courses and graduate from coaching programs that are accredited.
 Then to maintain these credentials and keep up-to-date, these coaching programs dictate that their coaching graduates must also undertake continuing education courses that they run.

 Who regulates or accredits Business Coaches and Life Coaches?

-There are two major international organisations that offer accreditation of coaching programs:
+Two major international organisations offer accreditation for life coaching programs:

 - International Coach Federation (ICF – Australasia) with 27,000 members worldwide and 1,200 members in Australia